Hung369/FACE-DETECTION-AND-AGE-GENDER-ETHNICITY-PREDICTION/README.md

 **race** is an integer from 0 to 4, denoting White, Black, Asian, Indian, and Others (like Hispanic, Latino, Middle Eastern).

 Download dataset and move the csv file into dataset folder.
-For further dataset info. please check the ``` note.txt ``` file in dataset folder.
+For further dataset info, please check the ``` note.txt ``` file in dataset folder.

 ## Multi-head model
 Before running inference script, you have to running training script or download a trained model via provided link in ```model_link.txt``` file in **model** folder and store it in checkpoint folder with the path ```model/checkpoint```.
 For detailed instruction, read the *model_link.txt* file.